-The School will ensure that the wellness policy is available to the public at all times.
+The school will ensure that the wellness policy is always available to the public.
 The school will also actively notify households on an annual basis about any updates made to the wellness policy, as well as provide information to the community about the school nutrition environment.

-- The School will ensure the most updated version of the wellness policy is always available on the school website for the public to view. - The school will present wellness policy updates, as applicable, during meetings with the Parent Volunteer Organization, school board, health and wellness committee and other interested groups or stakeholders. - Wellness updates will be provided to students, parents and staff, as applicable, in the form of handouts, the School website, articles in the school's newsletter, to ensure that the community is informed and that public input is encouraged.
+- The school will ensure the most updated version of the wellness policy is always available on the school website for the public to view. - The school will present wellness policy updates, as applicable, during meetings with the Parent Volunteer Organization, school board, health and wellness committee and other interested groups or stakeholders. - Wellness updates will be provided for students, parents and staff, as applicable, in the form of handouts, the school website, articles in the school's newsletter, to ensure that the community is informed, and that public input is encouraged.